eiskalteschatten/typescript-vue-blog-boilerplate/README.md

-# Typescript Fastify React Boilerplate
+# Typescript Fastify Vue.js Boilerplate

-A boilerplate project for creating a project with a React frontend and a Fastify-based backend.
+A boilerplate project for creating a project with a Vue.js frontend and a Fastify-based backend.